-PORT ROYAL, Pa.: Everything seemed to be happening in slow motion on the last lap of the Tuscarora 50, and Logan Wagner couldn’t help but think back on a conversation he had with Tim Shaffer a little less than a month ago.
+PORT ROYAL, Pa.: Everything seemed to be happening in slow motion on the last lap of the Tuscarora 50, and Logan Wagner couldn’t help but think back to a conversation he had with fellow driver Tim Shaffer a little less than a month ago.

 Wagner was at the Dingus Lounge in Knoxville, Iowa, talking to Shaffer and having a couple of drinks.
 Shaffer reflected on his 2010 Knoxville Nationals victory and how he almost spun out in the last corner because he was so excited over the possibility of winning the sport’s biggest race.